gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 ```

 ![Dijkstra's Walkthrough Part 5](./images/dijkstras-5.png)
 Step 5.
-We move on to the next node in the queue, Node E.
+Now Node E is the next as yet unvisited node that is closest to our starting point, Node A.

 Node E's only unvisited neighbor is Node F. The minimum cost to travel from Node A to Node F is currently estimated to be 15 via the path from Node A -> Node D -> Node F.